trashbirdecology/luisdva.github.io/_posts/2018-06-04-unbreaking-vals.md

         <figcaption></figcaption>
 </figure>

-The table actually looks nice: it has merged cells, custom borders and lines, and some values for are wrapped across multiple lines so that everything is easy to read and fits on a sheet of paper or a computer screen.
+The table actually looks nice: it has merged cells, custom borders and lines, and some values are wrapped across multiple lines so that everything is easy to read and fits on a sheet of paper or a computer screen.
 I often come across tables like this in the PDFs of relatively old scientific papers, and the trouble starts when I want to read or import the data from these tables into something more structured and manageable.

  Without cell merging, the data tends to look like this: